IDEAS Crop and Livestock Integration Project

 A growing number of farmers are interested in reintegration of livestock into cropping systems but need better research-based information to guide their decisions.

-In this project we are collecting on-farm data from 31 farms that utilize a range of approaches to crop-livestock integration.
-Through on-farm sampling and interviews we will quantify the environmental and economic outcomes associated with these different approaches.
+In this project we collected on-farm data from 31 farms that utilize a range of approaches to crop-livestock integration.
+Through on-farm sampling and interviews we are quantifying the environmental and economic outcomes associated with these different approaches.

-The 31 farms participating in the study include 86 focus fields spread across eight different Ohio counties (Wayne, Holmes, Ashland, Stark, Mercer, Shelby, Darke, and Auglaize counties).
-We will work with area farmers to identify the most promising crop-livestock management systems that can balance economic and environmental objectives.
+The 31 farms in the study included 86 focus fields spread across eight different Ohio counties (Wayne, Holmes, Ashland, Stark, Mercer, Shelby, Darke, and Auglaize counties).
+Through data review meetings, one-on-one interviews and discussions, and public field days, we are working with area farmers to identify the most promising crop-livestock management systems that can balance economic and environmental objectives.

 We expect continued societal concerns about sustainability and growing shortages and rising prices for crop production inputs (especially fertilizer) will lead to policy and market shifts that will incentivize greater crop-livestock integration.
 We want to help farmers prepare for that future.
 Based on our research and interactions with farmers, we will develop extension materials and recommendations to help with future decision making.